icedream/ts3bot/README.md

 This is the Docker image that contains everything necessary to run Icedream's TS3Bot.
 You only need to provide a configuration with an identity and off it goes!

+*This is currently still a project in early development, it basically works just fine as long as you don't try to do anything out of the ordinary to it.
+Let me know via the issue tracker if you find problems, errors or if you have questions!*

 ## Supported features

 - Thanks to VLC support for YouTube and direct livestreams